hddm-devs/hddm/docs/howto.rst

 parameters might be influenced by our experimental conditions.
 Above you can see how you can create these different models using the depends_on keyword.
-To compare which model does a better job at explaining the data you can compare the DIC_ scores emitted when
+To compare which model does a better job at explaining the data you can compare the DIC_ scores (lower is better) emitted when calling:
-calling:

 ::